ExCITE-Informatics-Platform/.github/profile/README.md

 The **ExCITE** ecosystem is an integrated collection of biomedical informatics platforms designed to support education, research, and clinical decision support.
 The system combines FHIR-native electronic health records, OHDSI observational research tools, interactive learning environments, and comprehensive educational management into a cohesive platform.

+We aim to build a community that builds an extensible foundation for teaching informatics concepts.

 ### Core Capabilities

 - 🏥 **Electronic Health Records** - Complete FHIR R4-native EHR system with clinical workflows